Robert Smith (musician): More guest vocals, plus solo cover versions: 2010–2026

 In June 2021, Smith appeared on the Chvrches song "How Not To Drown" from their album Screen Violence.

 In October 2023, Smith appeared on the Crosses song "Girls Float † Boys Cry" off the album Goodnight, God Bless, I Love U, Delete.

 Smith appeared as a guest during Olivia Rodrigo's set at the 2025 Glastonbury Festival, and performed "Just Like Heaven" and "Friday I'm In Love" with her.
+Smith appeared on Rodrigo's song "What's Wrong with Me" from her album You Seem Pretty Sad for a Girl So in Love.

+Smith appeard on Foreign Tongues, a studio album by The Rolling Stones which was released on 10 July 2026.